saltpool/localvolts-sungrow-homeassistant/instructions2.md

 <img src="images/node-red-3.png" />
 5. Click on the red "Deploy" button at the top right to save the settings of the import.
 The little blue dots will disappear, as these indicates unsaved work.

-6. Go into the "Request properties" flow and update the following:
+6. Go into the "Request properties" flow and update the following (note replace the curley brackets as well):

    <img src="images/node-red-4.png" />